How Secure are External Bifold Doors?

 Materials and Protection

 The most common external bifold door materials for home use are wood and UPVC with double-glazed glass panels, as double-glazing is not just a choice, but a necessity in this day and age.
-UPVC is a lot cheaper, but is not recommended in areas that see a lot of sunlight and high temperatures as it can twist and warp over time, the same is true of wood, of course, but it should be significantly more durable.
+UPVC is a lot cheaper and requires less maintenace, but wood and aluminium bifolds are more durable and longlasting.
 Timber and oak frames are quite popular because they look more 'substantial' and, whilst they require a little more care and attention, hardwood is a proven material when it comes to keeping the elements at bay.
 You might even opt for engineered wood, which is, as the name suggests, a wood developed specifically for durability.
 Engineered wood is also often more affordable, though many purists will complain it's not 100% natural.

 If your home is located in an area that's often subject to more harsh weather conditions, you might want to consider going with an aluminium construction.
 This might set you back a little more, and might not have the same 'organic' look as a decent wooden door, but the extra defensive properties it offers might swing the deal for you.
 There's also a common misconception that aluminium doors are cold to the touch, but if your doors are thermally sealed they should only be cold on the outside.
 If you live in a more temperate area, meanwhile, but still wish to up the protection of your bifold doors then you can buy a weather seal kit or even weatherproof paints or varnishes to improve the weather protection of your doors.